GMC Canyon Insurance Rates

 Price estimates for individual coverage:

-Price estimates include $500 policy deductibles, liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
-Estimates are averaged for all 50 U.S. states and for all Canyon models.
+Prices include $500 deductibles, 30/60 liability limits, and includes additional medical/uninsured motorist coverage.
+Estimates are averaged for all states and Canyon trim levels.

 Price Range from Low to High

-Using a 40-year-old driver as an example, GMC Canyon insurance prices range from the low end price of $526 for your basic liability-only policy to the much higher price of $2,222 for a driver that may need high-risk insurance.
+For the normal driver, GMC Canyon insurance prices go from the low end price of $526 for just the minimum liability insurance to a high of $2,222 for a driver required to buy high-risk insurance.

 Geographic Price Range

-The ranges above highlight why everyone should compare rates quotes for a specific zip code, rather than relying on price averages.
+The ranges above show why it is important to compare prices for a specific zip code, rather than using price averages.

 Use the form below to get customized rates for your location.